holistudio/holistudio.github.io/_posts/projects/2024-05-05-project_spaceship.markdown

 And on the other hand, how would it feel for human beings to interact with such an AI?
  - Could we do everything without verbal communication?
  - Would we really appreciate the AI's work or get annoyed?
+ - Could we get inspired into new directions for making?
+Or will we quickly converge with the AI on a single solution?
+ - (Or will we let it just take over since it seems so much more intelligent than us?)

 ### What is new about our approach?